DoctorHowser/Advent-Of-Code-2021-dotnet/README.md

 Day 3 was a BEAR.
 And not in a cuddly way.
 I struggled with binary strings, conversion, and LINQ

 Day 4 I felt I did well.
 2d Lists are ugly though.

+Day 5 I really tried to make objects for all the things, refactoring them was needed for the second part.
+Prob inefficient, but it works!